stevenc-stb/spdx-3-model/model/Security/Properties/assessedElement.md

 ## Description

-Specifies compoment, subpackages, files or snippets referenced by a security assessment to specify the precise location where a vulnerability was found.
+Specifies components, subpackages, files or snippets referenced by a security assessment to specify the precise location where a vulnerability was found.

 ## Metadata